Everest Base Camp Helicopter Tour

 Accessible

-Complete in a short time frame
+Complete in a short time frame.

 The Everest Base Camp (EBC) helicopter tour is a thrilling way to experience the majesty of the Himalayas in a short time frame.
 Starting in Kathmandu, you’ll soar over breathtaking landscapes, witnessing the world’s tallest peaks, including Mount Everest.
 This tour takes about 5 to 6 hours, with rare stops at different locations at Kala Patthar and Lukla.
 This tour is perfect to witness the majestic views of the beauty of the Himalayas in less time.

-Recommended to a maximum age/Fit for all
+Recommended for a maximum age/Fit for all

 Why Doesn’t a Helicopter Land at Everest Base Camp?